h0nayuzu/Founding/README.md

 - **Resource File**
   - Embed the final binary with set of file property details similar to cleanmgr.exe executable

+- **Preamble 0xfc 0x48**
+  - Each shellcode will be added  the preamble xFCx48 in order to bypass some static analysis

 ### Founding has the following features for Encryption and Obfuscation: